The CamelContext is the runtime system, which holds together all the fundamental concepts of Apache Camel (routes, endpoints, components, etc).

 To wire processors and endpoints together to form routes, Camel defines a DSL.

 In Camel with Java, DSL means a fluent Java API that contains methods named for EIP terms.

 from("file:data/inbox") .filter().xpath("/order[not(@test)]") .to("jms:queue:order");

 Here, in a single Java statement, you define a route that consumes files from a file endpoint.
-Messages are then routed to the Filter EIP, which will use an XPath predicate to test whether the message is not a test order.
-If a message passes the test, it’s forwarded to the JMS endpoint.
+Camel uses the Filter EIP to route the messages using an XPath predicate to test whether the message is not a test order.
+If a message passes the test, Camel forwards it to the JMS endpoint.
 Messages failing the filter test are skipped.

-Camel provides multiple DSL languages, so you could define the same route by using the XML DSL, like this:
+Camel provides multiple DSL languages.
+You could define the same route using the XML DSL:

 <route> <from uri="file:data/inbox"/> <filter> <xpath>/order[not(@test)]</xpath> <to uri="jms:queue:order"/> </filter> </route>

 - from: uri: "file:data/inbox" steps: - filter: xpath: "/order[not(@test)]" steps: - to: "jms:queue:order"